Hall algebras and quantum symmetric pairs I: foundations: Introduction

 It is our hope that this work will stimulate further interactions between communities on Hall algebras and on quantum symmetric pairs.
 On one hand, motivated by quantum symmetric pairs, we supply a new and natural family of finite-dimensional algebras which affords rich representation theory.
 On the other hand, we bring in conceptual constructions and tools from quivers to shed new light on old constructions and to uncover new algebraic structures on $\imath$quantum groups.

 This paper is arranged into 2 parts and an appendix.
+The framework for the semi-derived Ringel-Hall algebras can be extended from hereditary abelian categories \cite{LP} to 1-Gorenstein algebras (or the {\em weakly $1$-Gorenstein} exact categories defined in \S\ref{subsection:Def of MRH}); see Appendix~\ref{app:A} by the first author.
+A reader might find it helpful to browse Appendix~\ref{app:A} first (which can be read independently from \cite{LP} if one accepts several statements without proofs), as general properties of semi-derived Ringel-Hall algebras formulated therein will be often used in Parts~\ref{part:1}--\ref{part:2}.

-The framework for the modified Ringel-Hall algebras can be naturally extended to cover 1-Gorenstein algebras; see Appendix~\ref{app:A} by the first author.
-Part~\ref{part:1}, which consists of Sections~\ref{sec:quivers}--\ref{sec:HallPBW}, introduces the notion of $\imath$quiver algebras (which form a new class of 1-Gorenstein algebras) and formulates the $\imath$Hall algebras (which are twisted versions of modified Ringel-Hall algebras for the $\imath$quiver algebras).
+Part~\ref{part:1}, which consists of Sections~\ref{sec:quivers}--\ref{sec:HallPBW}, introduces the notion of $\imath$quiver algebras (which form a new class of 1-Gorenstein algebras) and formulates the $\imath$Hall algebras (which are twisted versions of semi-derived Ringel-Hall algebras for the $\imath$quiver algebras).
 Part~\ref{part:2}, which consists of Sections~\ref{sec:prelim2}--\ref{sec:generic}, establishes isomorphisms between $\imath$Hall algebras and $\imath$quantum groups and constructs new bases of these algebras.